The ultimate guide to writing a killer explainer video script

 Borrow an existing structure.
 Watch an explainer video that resonates with you, and “borrow” or re-interpolate the script’s structure.
 Hopefully, they are talking about your industry or a problem.
 On your second pass, you can edit their script to make it fit your offering.

 Also, look further than explainer videos.
 Examine short movies, TV commercials, and virals.
 Reading material can help too, even if they come from static content like books, articles, or comics.
 Getting inspiration from an external voice will keep your writing flowing, and you’ll re-contextualize ideas for your script.

 Keep it simple and real

 A common mistake in explainer videos is using big, complicated words or unfamiliar jargon.
 You can keep the script simple without sounding like you’re focusing on the most ill-informed layman.
 Make sure you speak the audience’s language if they are specialized.
-Don’t over complicate your message with ambiguous, clever words.
-You’ll come across smarter with an air of sophisticated simplicity within your explainer script.
+Don’t overcomplicate your message with ambiguous, clever words.
+You’ll come across as smarter with an air of sophisticated simplicity within your explainer script.